GBrachetta/Musical-Dice/README.md

 "As a user, I would like to ____________ "

 - have historical information about the origins of the game.
-- read clear instructions on how play the game.
+- read clear instructions on how to play the game.
-- have clear and quick feedback from the app on clicks by mouse, trackpad and tapps.
+- have clear and quick feedback from the app on clicks by mouse, trackpad and taps.
-- have a clear visual understanding on how the randomisation works and what sound is currently playing.
+- have a clear visual understanding of how the randomisation works and what sound is currently playing.
 - be able to fully interact with all the buttons without having to go to a different button to stop a sound.
-- enjoy the sound of music while combined with mathematical functions.
+- enjoy the sound of music combined with mathematical functions.
-- be surprised and amused by unexpected musical turns of random music generation.
+- be surprised and amused by the unexpected musical turns of random music generation.

 <a name="design"></a>